Female hair loss can be caused by a multitude of factors, but do not fear, there are solutions available! Let’s delve into hair loss in women!

 What Is the Most Common Cause of Female Hair Loss?

-The primary cause of hair loss in women globally is female pattern baldness, additionally referred to as androgenetic alopecia.
-This type of hair loss in women is highly genetic and passes on either from your mother or father.
-Approximately 30 million women are affected.
+The primary cause of hair loss in women globally is female pattern baldness, also referred to as androgenetic alopecia.
+This type of hair loss in women is highly genetic and can be inherited from either your mother or father.
+Approximately 30 million women are affected worldwide.

-This is the term used to describe hair loss brought on by drugs that damage your hair follicles.
-Hair loss in women can occur within the first few weeks of starting cancer treatment due to the harmful effects that radiation and chemotherapy therapies for the disease can have on hair follicles.
-After your therapy is over, hair growth often starts a few months later.
+This term is used to describe hair loss caused by medications that damage your hair follicles.
+Hair loss in women can occur within the first few weeks of starting cancer treatment due to the harmful effects of radiation and chemotherapy on hair follicles.
+After your therapy is over, hair growth often resumes a few months later.

-Telognuvio type of hair loss occurs when many follicles enter the telogen phase, also known as the resting phase, but do not enter the active growth phase again.
-Therefore, hair loss does not result in replacement.
-It might follow from:
+Telogen effluvium type of hair loss occurs when many follicles enter the telogen phase, also known as the resting phase, but do not return to the active growth phase.
+Therefore, hair loss is not replaced as it should be.
+It might result from:

 - Several diseases

-- A diet deficient in a certain vitamin or mineral
+- A diet deficient in essential vitamins or minerals

-- You typically do not lose all of your hair as a result.
-The majority of the time, it is transient, although it occasionally lasts for months or years.
+You typically do not lose all of your hair as a result.
+In most cases, it is temporary, although it may sometimes last for months or even years.

 Conditions that Lead to Hair Loss in Women

-If you experience sudden hair loss in women, something other than your genes, such as a medical condition, is probably at blame.
+If you experience sudden hair loss in women, something other than your genes—such as a medical condition—is probably to blame.

-- Seborrheic dermatitis and psoriasis are two other skin disorders
+- Seborrheic dermatitis and psoriasis, two common skin disorders

 - Scalp maladies